ankane/lightgbm-ruby/README.md

 ## Getting Started

-This library follows the [Data Structure, Training, and Scikit-Learn APIs](https://lightgbm.readthedocs.io/en/latest/Python-API.html) of the Python library.
+This library follows the [Python API](https://lightgbm.readthedocs.io/en/latest/Python-API.html).
 A few differences are:

 - The `get_` prefix is removed from methods
 - The default verbosity is `-1`